vmware/vic/doc/design/vic-machine.md

 The second block of options control how exisiting vSphere resources are presented to users of the VCH.
 These are specified as a `source:destination` mapping with vSphere identifier as the source; it is the viadmin role that is providing this data and mapping mydomain:targetdomain aligns with how people tend to think.
 * -volume-store - datastore prefixes under which volumes can be created.
 These prefixes are mapped to labels that can be reference via the --opts mechanism when calling `docker volume create`
 * -docker-network - vSphere networks that should be exposed via `docker network` commands.
 As with the datastores this is a mapping from vSphere name to docker name.
 Ideally the docker name should express something about the purpose of presenting the network such as `internet`, `intranet`, or `databases`
 * -docker-network-ipam - this is an optional argument furnishing additional information for controlling IP address management on the network, in the form `ipaddress-range/mask,gateway`.
-If not specified, DHCP is used.
+If not specified DHCP is used.
 * -alias - this allows containers to address a specific FQDN as if it were itself a container managed by the VCH, specified in the form of `FQDN:alias.network`.